 - Work on your soft skills.
 In a market where technical skills are scarce, soft skills such as eagerness to learn, the ability to work well with others, good time management and a strong work ethic will boost your chances of getting hired.

 Investing in your skills and development in the short term may pay dividends in the long term.

 How Recruitment Consultants Can Help Skilled Candidates Find Their Dream Job

-Our specialist IT recruitment consultants get to know our candidates thoroughly, provide them with invaluable advice and insider knowledge.
+Our specialist IT recruitment consultants get to know our candidates thoroughly, and provide them with invaluable advice and insider knowledge.
 Our aim is to help them find a job that is best suited to their experience, qualifications, expectations and career aspirations.

 If you’ve looked at our list of advertised roles and not found anything matching your specific skills, it’s still worth registering with us.
-We have the digital technology to keep you updated the moment a job becomes available we think you would be a good match for.
+We have the digital technology to keep you updated the moment a job becomes available that we think you would be a good match for.